Thermal Ionization for Short-Range Potentials: Definition of the Commutator and Verification of the Virial Theorems

 \section{Definition of the Commutator and Verification of the Virial Theorems}

-With the scattering function formalism we can now present the concrete choice of the abstract operators $L, A, N, D, C_n$, $n=0,1,2,3$, of \Autoref{sec:abstract virial}.
-Subsequently, we prove the assumptions of the abstract virial theorem which we use in order to get the concrete virial theorem \autoref{th:result virial}.
-It will be one main ingredient for the proof of the main result of this paper.
-We give its proof at the end of \Autoref{subsec:verification assumptions}.
+In this section we introduce generalized eigenstates associated to scattering states of the atomic Hamiltonian $H_\p$.
+Using these scattering states we will then define explicit realizations for the operators $L, A, N, D, C_n$, $n \in \{0,1,2,3\}$, of \Autoref{sec:abstract virial}.
+We then verify the assumptions of the abstract virial theorem in order to obtain a concrete virial theorem \autoref{th:result virial}.
+This theorem will be one of the two ingredients for the proof of the main result of this paper.
+In this section we shall always assume that the potential $V$ satisfies \ref{ass:h1} and \ref{ass:h2} and that \ref{assumption:I1}--\ref{assumption:I3} hold.